Nonparametric estimation of the jump rate in mean field interacting systems of neurons: Simulations

 is the generator of \eqref{eq:finitesystem}.
 Here $ \bf 1 $ the all $1$ vector in $ \R^N $ and $e_i$ the $i-$th unit vector.

 Then the proof of Theorem 2.3 in \cite{do} can be applied to our situation, and the result follows. \end{proof}

 \begin{remark} Presumably, the strategy of \cite{lochandmonm} could be adapted to the present framework to prove that for large values of $ w, $ metastability holds.
 In this case, the limit system possesses (at least) two equilibrium points, one strictly positive representing some sustained activity of the system, the other one being equal to $0, $ representing the silent system.
-To prove this metastability result is outside the scope of the present article. \end{remark} \ec In the following simulations, we first set $\nu \sim Uniform(0,4)$ and therefore, $w=2$.
-This system displays the metastable behavior described by \cite{lochandmonm}.
-The two solutions of
+To prove this metastability result is outside the scope of the present article. \end{remark} \ec In the following simulations, \bdc{we use